UMassCDS/inatator/README.md

 ## :hatched_chick: Installation for local development
 1. Clone the repository `git clone git@github.com:UMassCDS/ds4cg2024-inaturalist.git`

-2. You are given .env.copy and .docker.env.copy, rename these files to .env and .docker.env respectively.
-Set the following environment variables in each of these files for your desired database configuration:
+2. For local development and testing, you can choose a database engine from two options, PostgreSQL or SQLite.
+The most important thing is to ensure the `DATABASE_URL` is configured appropriately for your database according to [SQLAlchemy Database Engine docs](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
+To aid in setting up the database we've provided example environment files, .env.copy and .docker.env.copy, where the environment variables are listed.
+You can copy them to .env or .docker.env and fill in the values.

+    a. _PostgreSQL_: Run Postgres in a [local Postgres server](https://www.postgresql.org/docs/current/server-start.html) or Docker container (see provided docker-compose.yml).
+You should configure the following  environment variables in your environment file (.env or .docker.env).
     - `POSTGRES_DB`: Name of your database
     - `POSTGRES_USER`: Username the server will use to connect to the database
     - `POSTGRES_PASSWORD`: Password the server will use to connect to the database
     - `DATABASE_URL`: SQLAlchemy database connection URL.
-This should be something like `postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@db:PORT_NUMBER/${POSTGRES_DB}`, but refer to the [SQLAlchemy Database Engine docs](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) for more details.
+This should be something like `postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@db:PORT_NUMBER/${POSTGRES_DB}`, but

+    b. _SQLite_: Storing the databases in a simple SQLite database file is useful for development and testing, but shouldn't be used in production.
+You only need to configure the `DATABASE_URL=sqlite://<path to desired database file>`

 3. Navigate to cloned project's root, run `git submodule init` and then `git submodule update --remote --merge`